spacetelescope/STScI-STIPS/docs/basic_tutorial.rst

   as a whole beinf centered there)

   \• No change in RA, DEC, or PA from the center of the observation

+We will use the following residual settings:

+  \• Flatfield residual: off

+  \• Dark current residual: off

+  \• Cosmic ray removal residual: off

+  \• Poisson noise residual: on

+  \• Readnoise residual: on

 .. code-block:: python